platonic-io/detsys-testkit/demo/slides.md

 # Solution to ill-specified guarantees

-* The Checker component uses Jepsen's state-of-the-art Elle checker, which provides precise models and guarentees;
+* The Checker component uses Jepsen's state-of-the-art Elle checker, which provides precise models and guarantees;

 * Lineage-driven fault injection is used to give guarantees in the presence faults;